dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/index.md

 layout: docs
 ---

 HMDA is a burden, HMDA Hero helps carry some of the weight!
-Best of all HMDA Hero is a free and open source resource t
+Best of all HMDA Hero is a free and open source resource that is available

 ***